EU launches cheese diplomacy in negotiations on Cyprus issue

 The importance of the PDO registration was highlighted by three European Commissioners – the Commissioner for Cohesion and Reforms, Elisa Ferreira, the Commissioner for Agriculture, Janusz Wojciechowski, and the Commissioner for Health and Food Safety, Stella Kyriakides.

 The registration is seen by the Commission as a “highly symbolic step to bring the two communities closer and working together to build confidence”.
-The Greek and Turkish Cypriot sides are set to resume UN-led talks in April and discuss a solutionto one of world’s longest running international conflicts.
+The Greek and Turkish Cypriot sides are set to resume UN-led talks in April and discuss a solutionto one of the world’s longest-running international conflicts.

 Green Line trade in Cyprus today only amounts to €6.3 million, according to the Turkish Cypriot Chamber of Commerce.
 Given the problems in trade across the Green Line, there is a general concern as to how successful the trade of Halloumi/Hellim through the Green Line will be.